Guhananush/System-Design-For-Data-Engineering/README.md

 - How users will access the data
 - How much data the system will process
 - How fresh the data needs to be

+### Types of Requirements
+1. Functional Requirements

+Functional requirements answer:

+What should the system do?

+Question 1: Who is the End User?

+Identify who will consume the data.

+Question 2: What Do They Need?

+Understand the type of data required.

+Examples:

+- Aggregated Metrics
+- Raw Events
+- Historical Snapshots
+### Example: Funnel Analysis
+Homepage
+   ↓
+Search Product
+   ↓
+View Product
+   ↓
+Add To Cart
+   ↓
+Purchase

+Business teams often want:

+- User counts at each stage
+- Drop-off rates
+- Conversion rates

+Question 3: How Will They Access the Data?

+Possible access methods:

+- SQL Queries
+- Tableau Dashboards
+- Power BI Dashboards
+- REST APIs

+The access pattern influences system design decisions.